 6. Passo Croce

 This one's my absolute fave, and I've only been up a few times.
 You'll literally and figuratively die on the Cross, but its beauty guarantees your resurrection.
 Only a 2-hour warm-up spin from Lucca, you'll ride most of Cipollaio, 10 km pedalabile, yes pedalable before taking a right up to Croce.
 Mount Cipollaio from Saravezza where you'd be wise consuming a gelato or espresso before steamrolling the next 16 km of asphalt tilted upwards.
 So about 10-12 km on Cipollaio before the final 6 km up to the mountaintop.
 Not a lazybones pursuit but a view of the Promised Land never is.

 Where the Tuscan's ski.
 But let's not talk about snow.
 I wouldn't touch Abetone in the winter with even a ski pole is how I feel about rain at sub-zero temperatures.
 In the summer it's the best 160 km out and back ride you'll do.
 A gradual uphill along the Sérchio river until you're 15 km from the summit where the road pitches upward.
 On average, it's not steep, especially knowing once you get to the top, it's practically all downhill back to Lucca.

-4. Pietabuona @ Macchia Antonini
+4. Pietrabuona @ Macchia Antonini

 25.1km, avg.
 3.3%

-3. Official Monte Serra Test (From Buti)
+3. Official Monte Serra test (from Buti)